evhub/coconut/DOCS.md

 #### `coconut.convenience.version`

 A constant containing the string printed by `coconut -v`.
-To get only the Coconut version instead of the entire version string, use `coconut.convenience.VERSION`.
+To get only the Coconut version instead of the entire version string, use `coconut.convenience.VERSION`, and for the version's codename use `coconut.convenience.VERSION_NAME`.